Ricardicus/ric-script/README.md

 ```
 $ ./ric
 You are running in interactive mode.
 Stop it by typing: 'quit'.
-This is in it's very early stage...
-You will not be able to do much!
+This is in it's very early stage... it only supports one liners!
 >> a = 1337
 >> print(a)
 1337